wasertech/verified_sentences_stt/README.md

 false = 1
 ```

-To find if any sentence if valid, get the `bool` with the highest count.
+To find if any sentence is valid, get the `bool` with the highest count.

 Checkout [`reviews.toml`](reviews.toml) to see everything.